cardillan/mindcode/doc/syntax/SYNTAX.markdown

   to 7 valid digits.

-To find a way around these constraints, Mindcode always reads the value of the numeric literal and then converts it to Mindustry Logic compatible literal using these rules[^1] (first applicable rule is used):
+To find a way around these constraints, Mindcode always reads the value of the numeric literal and then converts it to Mindustry Logic compatible literal using these rules (first applicable rule is used):

 1. If the value is zero, it is encoded as `0`.
 2. If the value is between 1<sup>-20</sup> and 2<sup>63</sup>-1, the number is converted to standard decimal